How to get Heirlooms in Apex Legends: Heirloom shards, Heirloom pack calculator & more

 Apex Legends Heirlooms are unique melee weapons specifically designed for individual characters, but how do you get your hands on them?
 Here’s everything you need to know, including how to get Heirloom Shards and how to know if you’re close to an Heirloom.

-Apex Legends is already in Season 12, with many dedicated players even remembering when the game was released in 2019.
+Apex Legends is already in Season 18, with many dedicated players remembering when the game was released all the way back in 2019.
 The most sought-after items throughout the game’s lifespan are definitely the illustrious Heirlooms, which are still rare to this day.

 - How to get Heirlooms in Apex Legends

 - How to get Heirloom Shards in Apex Legends

 - Apex Legends Heirloom pack calculator

 - Which Apex Legends characters have an Heirloom